 There are a spectrum of non-clinical career choices; the key is finding the one that allows you to best leverage your medical training and healthcare experience while highlighting other strengths and skills you possess.
-This article will help you identify the most fitting non-clinical career for you and even offers a quiz to help streamline the process.
+This article will help you identify the most fitting non-clinical career for you.

 Capitalize on your education and skills